feniljain/knowledge-base/programming/README.md

 - https://leerob.io/blog/developer-experience-examples
 - Long Live Software Easter Eggs!: https://queue.acm.org/detail.cfm?id=3534857
 - The Grug Brained Developer.
 A layman's guide to thinking like the self-aware smol brained: https://grugbrain.dev/
+- How to Make Your Code Reviewer Fall in Love with You: https://mtlynch.io/code-review-love/

 ### Tutorials: